University of Miami logo

 Key Highlights

-• Classified as an "R1: Doctoral University – Very high research activity," one of the top research institutions in the nation.
+• Ranked among "R1: Doctoral Universities – Very high research activity," a distinction for top research institutions.

-• The Miller School of Medicine features the nationally #1 ranked Bascom Palmer Eye Institute and #25 ranked Neurology/Neurosurgery programs.
+• The Miller School of Medicine features nationally ranked programs, including the #1 Bascom Palmer Eye Institute.

-• The Rosenstiel School of Marine, Atmospheric, and Earth Science is home to the world's largest hurricane simulation tank and is the only subtropical marine and atmospheric research institute in the continental U.S.
+• Home to the Rosenstiel School of Marine, Atmospheric, and Earth Science, housing the world's largest hurricane simulation tank.

 Timeline